A clear position on climate issues

 Cultivation concept for lower carbon footprint

 We are working with farmers to develop cultivation in a more sustainable direction.
 This involves developing and offering environmentally friendly fuels and services for optimised cultivation, and carrying out research in areas such as plant breeding and biological plant protection.
-We are also developing grain concepts for grain with a lower carbon footprint.
+We are also developing cultivation programs for grain with a lower carbon footprint.
+One example is Kungsörnen's wheat and rye flour with up to 20% reduced climate impact.

 The new target includes Lantmännen Group and shall be achieved through the following initiatives: